 You can choose from dozens of grape varieties, so how do you select the right ones for your garden?
 Start by looking for those that are disease-resistant—and in almost every case, that means growing grapes with seeds.
 Seedless varieties, Rombough explains, have not been bred with disease resistance as a priority.
 "There are a lot of very tasty seeded grapes out there," he adds.
 "I swallow the seeds with the fruit and don't even notice them."

 When choosing grape varieties, also consider whether you want to eat the grapes fresh, make juice or jam, or try your hand at raisins or wine.
 If you just want to enjoy the beauty of a grapevine growing up a trellis and don't want to harvest the fruit, try the purpleleaf grape (Vitis vinifera 'Purpurea').
-Check out "Best Backyard Grapes" on page 44 for specific varieties recommended by the experts I spoke to.
+Check out "Best Backyard Grapes" below for specific varieties recommended by the experts I spoke to.